ReiyansCN/NKX-RYSplugins-public/README.md

 # RYSplugins-public
-These are some plugins of Reiyans based on PowerNukkitX or UltraNukkits.Oh,The are public,If you are interested in them,you can learn them!
+These are some plugins of Reiyans based on Nukkit or PM1ENK or PowerNukkitX or UltraNukkits.Oh,These are public,If you are interested in them,you can learn them!
-<br>If you use them in business please tell me!Thanks!my qq 2777807622
+<br>If you use them in business please tell me!Thanks!my qq 2777807622 or Discord(Reiyans)
-The different code in different branch, you should konw
+!!!The different origin code in different branch, you should konw and chose!!!